PostgreSQL

 Configure PostgreSQL to Listen for Remote Connections

-If PostgreSQL is already listening on an IP address accessible from the client system then you can skip this step.
+If PostgreSQL is already listening on an IP address accessible from the client system, you can skip this step.

-These instructions can also be used to add or update the IPs where GreenArrow will listen for incoming connections.
+You can also use these instructions to add or update the IPs where GreenArrow will listen for incoming connections.

 - Configure